-An offshoot of Shelf Road, this hike attracts those who yearn to feel the burn in all the places, and become so immersed in nature the only sounds are their breath, gravel being displaced by their soles, and the occasional sunbathing lizard zipping off a hot rock.
-Speaking of reptiles… because you’ll be going deep into the mountains, watch out for snakes (which just adds to the fun, right?).
+An offshoot of Shelf Road, this hike attracts those who yearn to feel the burn and become so immersed in nature that the only sounds are their breath, gravel being crunched by their boots, and the occasional sunbathing lizard zipping off a hot rock.
+Speaking of reptiles… because you’ll be going deep into the mountains, watch out for snakes.

-The biggest bang for your fitness buck lives on this trail, hand built by local volunteers, where ascension is the name of the game — at least the first half of the game as you navigate steep switchbacks.
+The biggest bang for your fitness buck is this trail, hand built by local volunteers, where ascension is the name of the game—at least the first half of the game as you navigate steep switchbacks.
 If you don’t mind extra weight in your bag, pack a blanket and picnic supplies to enjoy a rest about 1.5 miles up the path near boulders frequented by ambitious rock climbers.
-Allot three hours for the full loop, more if you stop for a meal, and less if you’re one of those insane folks who runs the trail.
+Allot three hours for the full loop, more if you stop for a meal, and less if you’re one of those insane folks who run the trail.

 Getting There: Follow the directions to reach Shelf Road, and when the trail first curves to the right you’ll see a bench and a sign indicating the Fox Canyon Trailhead.
 When you reach the top of the Fox Canyon trail and spot the marker announcing Foothill Trail, go straight to connect with Pratt Trail that will loop you back around to Signal Street.

 Difficulty Level: Moderate to Difficult.
-Unless you have all day to hike, ensuring you can stop and rest often, only conquer this hike when you’re physically thriving.
+Unless you plan to spend quite a bit of time so you can stop and rest often, only try this when you are physically fit.
 While the last half of the loop is downhill, the initial climb could put you through the thigh-burning wringer.

 Piedra Blanca Trailhead

 Hiking takes on a magical and meditative essence on this route.
-The lack of cell service and ship sized white rocks jutting out of the ground send a long hush through the mind.
+The lack of cell service and huge white rocks jutting out of the ground will keep you in touch with your surroundings.
 Many hikers have reported spiritual experiences in this terrain, and others find solace during an emotional upheaval while resting on the massive boulders.

 Getting There: Drive up the Maricopa Highway (33) into the Los Padres National Forest behind Ojai and turn right at the sign for Rose Valley.
 Follow the Rose Valley Road until it dead-ends at a large parking area and follow the signs for the Piedra Blanca Trailhead.
 You’ll cross the wide (and usually very shallow) Sespe Creek and take the route to the left.
 After .4 miles, turn right at the juncture.
 Essentially, just walk towards the looming white rocks.

 Difficulty: Easy to Moderate.
-The creek crossing can be tedious (depending on how much water is present), so if you don’t feel sure on your feet only do this portion with a companion who can spot you.
-The rest of the dirt path is mild, and the rocks offer the option of a “stop and smell the roses” stroll, or gnarly boulder climbing – hiker’s choice.
+The creek crossing can be tedious (depending on how much water is present), so if you don’t feel sure on your feet only do this portion with a companion who can be available to assist you.
+The rest of the dirt path is mild, and the rocks offer the option of a “stop and smell the roses” stroll, or gnarly boulder climbing—hiker’s choice.